Skip to content

 import nunjucks from 'nunjucks'

-import { ViewAdapter } from '@forinda/kickjs-http/views'
+import { ViewAdapter } from '@forinda/kickjs/views'

 // Configure nunjucks with the views directory